 Take a look at the quantum circuit below.
-You will learn in the next section that it implements the quantum teleportation algorithm.
+You will learn later in this chapter that it implements the quantum teleportation algorithm.
 For now, it suffices to look at the components of the quantum circuit.

 The quantum circuit uses three qubits and two classical bits.
 There are four main components in this quantum circuit.

 First, we need to start our quantum computation with a well-defined quantum state.
 This is achieved using the initialization and reset operations.
 The resets can be performed by a combination of single-qubit gates and concurrent real-time classical computation that monitors whether we have successfully created the desired state through measurements.
 The initialization of $q_0$ into a desired state $\vert\psi\rangle$ can then follow by applying single-qubit gates.

 Second, we apply a sequence of quantum gates that manipulate the three qubits as required by the teleportation algorithm.
 In this case, we only need to apply single-qubit Hadamard ($H$) and two-qubit Controlled-X ($\oplus$) gates.

 Third, we measure two of the three qubits.
 A classical computer interprets the measurements of each qubit as classical outcomes (0 and 1) and stores them in the two classical bits.